-INS 3005.
-Behavior Management (I, II, INS 3006.
-Careers and Transition (I, II, III; INS 3007.
-Collaborating with III; 3) This course guides the prospective This course prepares teacher Parents/Professional Ethics and intervention specialist in analyzing and candidates for in-depth instructional Responsibilities (I, II, III; 3) This course evaluating the many aspects of teaching planning and assessment of individuals provides practice in solving problems individuals with various behavioral with mild to moderate intellectual that are common to individuals with needs.
-Integrating specialized courses disabilities.
-Emphasis is placed on the disabilities by using the parents as a into unified systems, the course will development of career and transition valuable resource in enriching the school guide students in preparing plan as related to specific learning and curriculum.
-Professional standards of the individualized instructional planning and behavioral characteristics of individuals Council for Exceptional Children and assessment of the developmental with disabilities.
-This course also professional responsibilities are characteristics of learning for students addresses the need to develop self- addressed.
-Prerequisites: EDU 2500 or with Emotional Behavior Disorders (EBD). advocacy and independent living skills for EDU 2600.
-The focus is on behavioral management individuals with disabilities to be techniques for students with mild to successful after post- 240 secondary moderate disabilities.
-Pre-service education.
-Prerequisites: EDU 2500 or students will conduct an independent EDU 2600.
+INS 3006.
+Careers and Transition (I, II, III; 3) This course prepares teacher candidates for in-depth instructional planning and assessment of individuals with mild to moderate intellectual disabilities.
+Emphasis is placed on the development of career and transition plan as related to specific learning and behavioral characteristics of individuals with disabilities.
+This course also addresses the need to develop selfadvocacy and independent living skills for individuals with disabilities to be successful after post- 240 secondary education.

-investigation of a problem selected in

-e

-consultation with the instructor.

 Prerequisites: EDU 2500 or EDU 2600.

-INS 3008.
-Communication Disorders (I, INS 3009.
-Curriculum and Assessment (I, INS 3010.
-IEP Writing Mild/Moderate (I,

-II, III; 3) This course focuses on the study II, III; 3) This course will guide teacher II, III; 3) This course prepares teacher

-of the effects of cultural and linguistic candidates through the process of candidates for writing an appropriate

-differences on growth and development, assessing student academic progress by IEP, ETR, and 504 for students with mild

-characteristics and cultural use of utilizing research based assessments, to moderate disabilities.
-Fully

-language, augmentative and assistive choosing the appropriate assessment to understanding each section of the IEP,

-communication strategies, speech, use based off of the student's needs, and ETR, and 504 is imperative for

-language and vocabulary development. by learning data collection techniques. successfully writing and meeting the

-Various methods and strategies for Teacher candidates will utilize needs of the child of academic success.

-enhancing and communication skills of assessment data to create appropriate Teacher candidates will have the

-individuals with exceptionalities will be adjustments to their academic opportunity to be actively engaged in the

-addressed.
-Special emphasis is placed on curriculum to better support students IEP, goal, and benchmark writing

-instructional skills, methods and material with learning disabilities.
-Prerequisites: process, while following the Ohio

-for diagnosis, remediation and correction EDU 2500 or EDU 2600. standards and Extended Standards.
+INS 3007.
+Collaborating with Parents/Professional Ethics and Responsibilities (I, II, III; 3) This course provides practice in solving problems that are common to individuals with disabilities by using the parents as a valuable resource in enriching the school curriculum.
+Professional standards of the Council for Exceptional Children and professional responsibilities are addressed.
+Prerequisites: EDU 2500 or EDU 2600.

-of reading difficulties.
-Prerequisites: EDU Prerequisites: EDU 2500 or EDU 2600.
+investigation of a problem selected in consultation with the instructor.
+Prerequisites: EDU 2500 or EDU 2600.

-2500 or EDU 2600.
+INS 3008, Communication Disorders (I. II, III; 3) This course focuses on the study of the effects of cultural and linguistic differences on growth and development, characteristics and cultural use of language, augmentative and assistive communication strategies, speech, language and vocabulary development.
+Various methods and strategies for enhancing and communication skills of individuals with exceptionalities will be addressed.
+Special emphasis is placed on instructional skills, methods and material for diagnosis, remediation and correction of reading difficulties.
+Prerequisites: EDU 2500 or EDU 2600.

+INS 3009.
+Curriculum and Assessment (I, III; 3) This course will guide teacher candidates through the process of assessing student academic progress by utilizing research based assessments, choosing the appropriate assessment to use based off of the student's needs, and by learning data collection techniques.
+Teacher candidates will utilize assessment data to create appropriate adjustments to their academic curriculum to better support students with learning disabilities.
+Prerequisites: EDU 2500 or EDU 2600.

+INS 3010.
+IEP Writing Mild/Moderate (I, II, III; 3) This course prepares teacher candidates for writing an appropriate IEP, ETR, and 504 for students with mild to moderate disabilities.
+Fully understanding each section of the IEP, ETR, and 504 is imperative for successfully writing and meeting the needs of the child of academic success.
+Teacher candidates will have the opportunity to be actively engaged in the IEP, goal, and benchmark writing process, while following the Ohio standards and Extended Standards.
+Prerequisites: EDU 2500 or EDU 2600.

 LAW

 LAW 1100.
-Introduction to Law (I, II; 3)

-The course familiarizes students with the

-broad array of issues and concepts found

-in the United States legal system,

-including its foundation, contemporary

-structures and functions, policies, and

-practices.
-Topics include the US court

-system, advocacy and mediation, and the

-legal areas of Torts, Consumer and

-Housing Law, Family Law, and Individual

-Rights and Liberties.

-MANAGEMENT
+Introduction to Law (I, II; 3) The course familiarizes students with the broad array of issues and concepts found in the United States legal system, including its foundation, contemporary structures and functions, policies, and practices.
+Topics include the US court system, advocacy and mediation, and the legal areas of Torts, Consumer and Housing Law, Family Law, and Individual Rights and Liberties.